jdieramon/jdieramon.github.io/pages/events.md

 * AUG
 Serving as [Reviewer](https://publons.com/author/420232/jose-v-die#) for the **Open Access** Journal of Plant Breeding and Crop Science.

 * AUG 12-15, Orono, Maine, USA.
 North American Blueberry Research and Extension Workers Conference ([NABREW 2018](https://digitalcommons.library.umaine.edu/nabrew2018/))

+* JUL
+Serving as [Reviewer](https://publons.com/author/420232/jose-v-die#) for the **Open Access** journal Molecules.

 * JUL 9-13, Córdoba, Spain.
 Academic director and lecturer of the 'Introduction to R programming for Data Science'.
 1st edition (30h).
 University of Cordoba. **If you are interested in organize this course in your institution, please [contact](mailto:@q72pecam@uco.es) us**.

 ![](files/Rcurso2.png)

-* JUL
+* JUL 9-13, Córdoba, Spain.
-Serving as [Reviewer](https://publons.com/author/420232/jose-v-die#) for the **Open Access** journal Molecules.

-Serving as check

-Serving as External Reviewer of the final thesis "Evaluación de la resistencia a odio en *Vicia faba*" by **Lucía García Castilla** (Master Science degree).
+Serving as Reviewer of the final thesis "Evaluación de la resistencia a odio en *Vicia faba*" by **Lucía García Castilla** (Master Science degree).
 Dept. Biochemistry and Molecular Biology, University of Cordoba.

 * MAY 1-30, Bethesda (MD), USA.
 Scientific Visitor Program, [National Center for Biotechnology Information](https://www.ncbi.nlm.nih.gov/) (NCBI-NIH).